 Money Mismanagement in the Med

 The Mediterranean island of Cyprus and Bitcoin didn’t exactly have much to do with one another prior to March 2013.
-This was until the tiny European island was gripped by a financial crisis, which resulted in Cyprus having to raise $7.5 million by taxing bank deposits.
+This was until the tiny European island was gripped by a financial crisis, which resulted in Cyprus having to raise $7.5 billion by taxing bank deposits.
 The government enforced withdrawal restrictions to avoid potential bank runs, leading to headlines across the globe and to residents looking for cash alternatives.
 It didn’t take long before Bitcoin grabbed their attention, and when a financial rescue package was implemented and the restrictions lifted, people rushed to withdraw their funds anyway, with many buying Bitcoin.

 Off the back of this rapid adoption and the ensuing coverage, Bitcoin took off, flirting with $50 for a week in early March before passing through and taking out the psychological $100 barrier on April Fool’s Day.
 This was on the way to a high of $230 eight days later.
 Finally, the world was able to see Bitcoin in action as a force for good.